-Each issuer is required to pay its share of the accounting support fee, as allocated under Rule 7101, rounded to the nearest hundred.
+Each issuer and each broker and dealer is required to pay its share of the accounting support fee, as allocated under Rules 7101 and 7102, rounded to the nearest \$100.

-Note: If an issuer's share of the accounting support fee is less than \$50, that issuer will not be assessed.
-If the issuer's share of the accounting support fee is exactly \$50 more than a multiple of \$100, then the share will be rounded up to the nearest \$100.
+Note: If the allocated share of the accounting support fee to an issuer, broker, or dealer is less than \$50, the assessed share of the accounting support fee will be zero.
+If the allocated share of the accounting support fee is \$50 or \$50 more than the closest multiple of \$100, then the assessed share will be rounded up to the nearest \$100.